cooper/evented-object/README.md

 EventedObject supplies an (obviously objective) interface to store callbacks for events, fire events, and more.
 It provides several methods for convenience and simplicity.

+## Introduction

+First and foremost, the goal of EventedObject is to make your objects more evented than ever before.
+Allow us to explain what exactly it means for an object to be evented.

+### Naming confusion

+To clear some things up...

+'EventedObject' refers to the EventedObject package, but 'evented object' refers to an object which is a member of the EventedObject class or a class which inherits from the EventedObject class.
+'Event object' (without the -ed) refers to an object representing an event fire.

+* __EventedObject__: the class that provides methods for managing events.
+* __Evented object__: an object that uses EventedObject for event management.
+* __Event object__: an object that represents an event fire.

+EventedObject and its core packages are prefixed with `EventedObject`.
+Packages which are specifically designed for use with EventedObject are prefixed with `Evented::`.

+### Purpose of EventedObject

+In short, EventedObject allows you attach event callbacks to an object (also known as a blessed hash reference) and then fire events on the object.
+To relate, event fires are much like method calls.
+However, there can be many handlers, many return values, and many responses rather than just one of each of these.

+### Event callbacks

+These handlers, known as callbacks, are called in descending order by priority.
+This allows you to place a certain callback in front of or behind another.
+They can modify other callbacks, modify the evented object itself, and much more.

+### Objective approach

+Whereas many event systems involve globally unique event names, EventedObject allows you to attach events to a specific object.
+The event callbacks, information, and other data are stored secretly within the object itself.
+This is quite comparable to the JavaScript event systems often found in browsers.

+### Event objects

+Another important concept of EventedObject is the event object.
+It provides methods for fetching information relating to the event being fired, callback being called, and more.
+Additionally, it provides an interface for modifying the evented object and modifying future callbacks.

 ## History

 EventedObject has evolved throughout the history of multiple projects, improving in each project it passed through.